 So the first step is to make a list of the villages that are interesting for your project, and then visit the website of each village council to find out what properties are available and what the rules are.
 Some villages ask for a deposit of 2,000, others 5,000, and the time required for renovation work can be 2 or 3 years depending on the village.

-So you'll need to contact each village that interests you one by one and send in your application.
-If you're selected, you'll be able to buy a property for 1 euro, and make your dream come true.
+You'll need to contact each village that interests you one by one and send in your application.
+The majority of them will require you to explain why your project deserves to be selected.
+It goes without saying that projects submitted by people wishing to become full-time residents and with an economic activity are given priority.
+If you're selected, you'll be able to buy a property for 1 euro, and make your dream come true!

 I've told you everything you need to know about buying a 1 euro home in Italy.
 The list of villages taking part in this programme is constantly evolving, so you can subscribe to our newsletter to keep up to date with the latest news.